Yonge Street: Cultural significance

-As Toronto's main street, Yonge hosts parades, street performances and protests.
-After major sporting victories thousands of people will gather on the downtown portions of the street, particularly near Dundas Square, to celebrate and the street will be closed to vehicular traffic while those are occurring.
+As Toronto's main street, Yonge hosts parades, street performances, and protests.
+After major sporting victories thousands of people will gather on its downtown portions, particularly near Sankofa Square, to celebrate, and the street will be closed to vehicular traffic.
 Streetcars on routes crossing Yonge in that area (Carlton, Dundas, Queen, King) during those celebrations will often have to cease operations a few hundred metres east or west of Yonge Street due to the crowds.
 In recent times, these celebrations particularly occurred after the Toronto Blue Jays won the World Series of Baseball in 1992 and 1993, when the Canada men's national ice hockey team won the Olympic gold medal in 2002, 2010 and 2014, and when the Toronto Raptors won the NBA championship in 2019.
-During these celebrations motorists drive up and down the other portions of the street honking their horns and flying flags and during lesser celebrations (when the crowds have not closed down the street) they will do this along the downtown portions of the street as well.
+During these celebrations motorists drive up and down the other portions of the street honking their horns and flying flags and during lesser celebrations (when the crowds have not closed down the street), they will do this along the downtown portions of the street as well.

 Sections of the street are often closed for other events, such as an annual street festival.
-In 1999 Ricky Martin held an autograph session at Sunrise Records and had a large section of Yonge Street closed for the day.
-The intersection of Yonge and Dundas Streets, centred on the plaza at Yonge-Dundas Square, has been closed on occasion to host free concerts, including performances by R.E.M. on 17 May 2001, by Beyoncé on 15 September 2006 and by John Mayer on 16 September of the same year.
+In 1999 Ricky Martin held an autograph session at Sunrise Records and had a large section of the street closed for the day.
+The intersection of Yonge and Dundas Streets, centred on the plaza at Sankofa Square, has been closed on occasion to host free concerts, including performances by R.E.M. on 17 May 2001, by Beyoncé on 15 September 2006 and by John Mayer on 16 September of the same year.

 Five-pin bowling was invented and first played at the Toronto Bowling Club at Yonge and Temperance Streets.

-Ken Westerfield and Jim Kenner are credited with introducing ultimate and other disc sports (Frisbee) to Canada.
-They did nightly Frisbee shows on the Yonge Street Mall between Gerrard and Dundas 1971–1974.
+Ken Westerfield and Jim Kenner are credited with introducing ultimate and other disc sports (frisbee) to Canada.
+They did nightly Frisbee shows on the Yonge Street Mall between Gerrard and Dundas in 1971–1974.

 Toronto's annual LGBTQ Pride, Orange Order, and Santa Claus parades also use Yonge Street for a significant portion of their routes.